-- i) The panel confirmed that a single experiment could quantify multiple textural parameters, and this would be demonstrated on day 4, including which traits may be evaluated together. - ii) When measuring dry matter, blending is not always necessary before measurement, although blended samples have given more reproducible results with higher statistical accuracy. - Trainees asked how to maintain consistent temperatures during texture measurements especially when analyzing many samples at once.
+ii) When measuring dry matter, blending is not always necessary before measurement, although blended samples have given more reproducible results with higher statistical accuracy.

+Trainees asked how to maintain iii) consistent temperatures during texture measurements especially when analyzing many samples at once.
 One approach for boiled yam is to stagger testing in 10-minute batches, or set all samples at elevated temps (e.g. in water butts at 50C).
 Temperatures should be recorded during and after cooking, and analysts consider delaying test for a standard amount of time.
 IITA uses controlled-temperature boxes allowing performing all tests at the same temperature.
-Sample temperatures can be maintained in Styrofoam sample boxes, by keeping samples together in temperature control equipment, and by short ensuring distances between preparation and measurement. practical approach will facilitate logistics, that are critical for ensuring consistency in SOP implementation, especially where labs have limited facilities for controlling the conditions.
+Sample temperatures can be maintained in Styrofoam sample boxes, by keeping samples together in temperature control equipment, and by ensuring short distances between preparation and measurement. Α practical approach will facilitate logistics, that are critical for ensuring consistency in SOP implementation, especially where labs have limited facilities for controlling the conditions.
 There is no fixed cooking protocol for managing different varieties' cooking kinetics, and so more work is needed on establishing optimal cooking times. iv) To better manage the wide variation in product consistency from sample preparation to measurement, evaluators need to understand the product and also calibrate their sensory analyses, as each yam variety has different properties. v) In giving breeders analyses results, food scientists have focused mainly on the medial parts of the tubers (this shows best after longitudinal analyses), but analysts should include results from all tuber sections as most consumers do not discriminate, and this could affect acceptance. vi) Participants expressed doubt on how best to validate their textural analysis especially when sensory analysis is to be correlated with textural analysis (e.g. starch content). vii) In establishing thresholds after textural measurements for quality traits for different genotypes, analysts should conduct consumer and discriminatory tests that assess a wide range of cultivars.
 After establishing all WP2 QDA results, analysts should liaise with breeders to establish 'good', 'medium' and 'poor varieties' then conduct textural measurements to determine threshold ranges for calibration.

-2.3.4 RTBfoods WP2: Lab applications for Yam quality analysis
+2.3.4 RTBfoods WP2: Lab applications for Yam quality analysis nmary of Sensory evaluation of pounded vam